18 of the Best Culinary Destinations In The World for Scrumptious Adventures

 Wash it all down with a cup of refreshing Moroccan mint tea, with fragrances you’ll remember forever.

-Sweet lovers cannot miss chebakia, a sweet pastry coated with syrup and sesame seeds, as well as filo tartlets with dried fruit to savor.
+Sweet lovers cannot miss chebakia, a sweet pastry coated with syrup and sesame seeds, as well as phyllo tartlets with dried fruit to savor.

-A guided tour of Marrakech’s popular souks, food markets and street stalls is not to be missed.
+A guided tour of Marrakech’s popular souks, food markets, and street vendors is not to be missed.

 Rich in history and filled with different authentic products, this is one of the best ways to bring home delicious Moroccan foods and souvenirs.